TheEngineeringBay/Starcraft-Community-Resources/Readme.md

 ## Discord
 - [AI Arena](https://discord.com/invite/jx3V65F) - Where [humans can fight AI](https://aiarena.net/) in StarCraft II.
+- [CPL](https://discord.gg/6QEXQ8d) - Coach pupil league.
+A league for players of all levels to come together and improve at the game
 - [Liquipedia](https://discord.com/invite/liquipedia) - Community of [esports wiki](https://liquipedia.net/) maintainers.
 - [No Hunters Free For All](https://discord.com/invite/kWNQvnd) - Fun and casual community for Melee and FFA games.
 - [Oceanic Brood War](https://discord.gg/QgH72rb) - Australian and New Zealand Brood War community discord.